nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 For compatible devices, it supports dimming, colours and effects.
 The integration doesn't support built in Pixie Plus groups, scenes, schedules or timers because I assume that you would use Home Assistant for those functions anyway.
 It only works if you have a Pixie Plus Hub and doesn't support Bluetooth capabilities.
 All the devices need first to be setup in the Pixie Plus app to work.

 The integration requires the cloud.
-To clarify, while Pixie Plus can work localy, without internet connection, I am not able to impliment local support becuase I am unable to decode the TCP messages between the app and the hub (if someone from Pixie Plus is willing to help me decode the local TCP communication, I may be able to impliment local support).
+To clarify, while Pixie Plus can work locally, without internet connection, I am not able to implement local support because I am unable to decode the TCP messages between the app and the hub (if someone from Pixie Plus is willing to help me decode the local TCP communication, I may be able to implement local support).

 I am not a programmer, and my code is messy and inefficient.
 I only wrote this because I didn’t like that I needed SmartThings as a mediator between HA and the Pixie Plus lights.